FarahJamal/data-structures-and-algorithms-401/linked-list/README.md

 + Method - insert - takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance
 + Method - includes - takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value som+ewhere within the list
 + Method - toString - takes in no arguments and returns a string representing all the values in the Linked List, formatted as: "{ a } -> { b } -> { c } -> NULL"

+# class 06
+Challenge Summary
+This code challenge is about linked list insertions with three different methods.
+The three different mthods are .append(value), .insertBefore(value, newVal), and .insertAfter(value, newVal)

+Challenge Description
+Wrote three insertion methods for the linked list class that was set up om code challenge 5.
+The three methods being used are:

+.append(value) which adds a new node with the given value to the end of the list .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node Approach & Efficiency
+Collaborated with Edward Hou and James Mansour for the white board and code challenge.
+First we drew out the white board how we were going to use these methods, and wrote out what each one was going to do and how it will work.
+The Big O space/time for this challenge was O(1) for the append method, space: O(1) and time: O(n) for insertBefore method, and space: O(1) and time: O(n) for for insertAfter method.